“I wanted to walk the inner life of every Man I saw, look at the world through their eyes.” Aleksandr Kuprin

 Our time has not been wasted

 When I first moved to Capestang from Vancouver I couldn’t even read Coq au Vin let alone make it.
 The fresh ingredients are so readily available it has been nothing short of a culinary dream.
 I have learned all the local dishes: veal blanquette, pot-au-feu, beef bourguignon, paella, steamed mussels, oysters with onions vinaigrette, grilled meats over grape roots sprinkle in thyme, lamb and sausages on the planches grill, and can serve them in French style with giant salads full of fresh herbs from my garden, baguettes and cheeses, all paired to perfect perfection with local wines.
-A glorious achievement and worth the 4 1/2 years!
+A glorious achievement and worth every second of the alst the 4 1/2 years!
+I even made a facebook page to share the recipes.
+Travel, Eat, Repeat.

 But there is more… our time was not wasted and we have no real regrets.
 We have learned a lot about websites, writing, business practices in France, taxes, the socialist system, politics, as well as a slew of customs and traditions.

-And we have had some pretty cool opportunities here as well; two reality TV shows (hired for another), renovated a home, started two businesses, a commercial and blog for Air Transat, expat life radio interviews, the children got to participate in two music video for We Rock Disney, and lastly my beautiful blog to remember all our French adventures from the last 5 years.
+And we have had some pretty cool opportunities here as well; two reality TV shows (hired for another in Hungary too), renovated a home, started two businesses, a commercial and blog for Air Transat, expat life radio interviews, the children got to participate in two music video for We Rock Disney, and lastly my beautiful blog to remember all our French adventures from the last 5 years.
 Not bad at all!

 Not to mention paid writing jobs, becoming a municipal councilor, singing in a band… it feels like we have learned a lot during our time here in France.
 Prolific indeed!